Borzyszkowski/neuroquant/Readme.md

 >~~~~
 >pip install -r requirements.txt
 >~~~~

-To execute code on the remote Loihi Superhost configure your machine using the following [instruction](https://www.nengo.ai/nengo-loihi/installation.html).
-After a succesfull installation run the code on Superhost by adding `SLURM=1` to the command:
+To execute code on the remote Loihi Superhost refer to Intel Labs for an access and configure your machine using the following [instruction](https://www.nengo.ai/nengo-loihi/installation.html) and add `SLURM=1` to the command below.
+Otherwise, the project will be executed by default in a simulation mode.

 >~~~~
->SLURM=1 python Neuromorphic_TQP.py
+>python Neuromorphic_TQP.py
 >~~~~